Hugo-Liang/CCTK/README.md

 # CCTK
-Replication package for the paper entitled: Commit_Classification_Using_Fused_Features_of_Code_Change
+Replication package for the paper entitled: Commit Classification Using Fused Features of Code Change

-Note: Datasets and related code will be uploaded soon.
+Note: Datasets, checkpoints and related code of CCTK will be uploaded soon.

 ### Data Preparation